Have you ever wanted to learn to sail?

 How can we help?

 We offer an RYA accredited training course once a year, but that isn’t the only way to learn to sail with us.
 A visitor to the club will almost always be given a chance to crew for a more experienced member, and no experience is necessary.
 This is a brilliant way to start.
 Once you’ve been a few times we will ask you to join, but it isn’t too expensive!

 You don’t need to own your own boat – many members don’t – though once you are more experienced you might choose to buy a boat.

 Isn’t sailing expensive?

 Our membership fees are very reasonable and discounts may be available if you join late in the season.
 You don’t need your own boat – at first you are likely to crew for a more experienced member.
 Even when you are ready to sail by yourself (and you have enough experience) we have a small number of boats available for members to use, for a fee of only £2 per half day or £3 for a full day.

 Apart from that all you need is a buoyancy aid (which we can lend you) and perhaps a wetsuit if you are sailing in cold weather.
 If you do decide to buy your own boat, these can be found secondhand for as little as a few hundred pounds, and insurance is usually around £50–100 a year.

 Why York RI Sailing Club?

 We are a very friendly and welcoming club.
-We have a club fleet of two RS Visions, a GP14, two Toppers and an RS200 available for low-cost hire (£2 per half day) to suitably experienced members, and excellent boat park facilities if you need them.
+We have a club fleet of two RS Visions, a GP14 and two Toppers available for low-cost hire (£2 per half day) to suitably experienced members, and excellent boat-park facilities if you need them.

 Child-friendly, the club has a strong social scene.
 There is an annual club weekend at Ullswater in the Lake District, a Christmas dinner, an annual quiz and various other events.
 In addition to that we have a good relationship with Yorkshire Ouse Sailing Club down the river, the two clubs coming together for several joint events each year.